Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/training_tricks.rst

 .. warning::  This is an :ref:`experimental <versioning:Experimental API>` feature.

-1. You can also customize the :class:`~lightning.pytorch.callbacks.batch_size_finder.BatchSizeFinder` callback to run at different epochs.
+1. You can also customize the :class:`~lightning_pytorch.callbacks.batch_size_finder.BatchSizeFinder` callback to run at different epochs.
 This feature is useful while fine-tuning models since you can't always use the same batch size after unfreezing the backbone.

 .. code-block:: python

-    from lightning.pytorch.callbacks import BatchSizeFinder
+    from lightning_pytorch.callbacks import BatchSizeFinder

     class FineTuneBatchSizeFinder(BatchSizeFinder):